carl24k/fight-churn/README.md

 configuration file for your schema.
 For a simple example you can take a look at `metric-framework/conf/churnsim2_metrics.json` which is setup to run for the default simulated data file.
 The configuration is a set of named objects where the key is the name of the metric that will be created (the name to be entered in the table `metric_name` in the database) and the value is an object containing key/value pairs that are the bind variables for the SQL.
-Here is one example from the `churnsim2` configuration:
+Here is an example from the `churnsim2` configuration:

 ```
+    "date_range": {
+        "from_date" :"2019-02-04",
+        "to_date" : "2019-05-06"
+    },
+	"account_tenure": {
+	    "sql" : "metric_tenure"
+	},
 	"post_per_month": {
 		"event_id":  0,
 		"fun" : "count(*)",